How to contribute in translation

 See Documentation Translation page for detailed information for man page translation.

-- gives a general overview of the possibilities of the software to potential users
+- gives a general overview of the possibilities of the software to potential users;

-See WebSite Translation page for detailed information on translating release notes.
+Contact the translators' mailing list for detailed information on translating release notes.

 Web pages and News

-To know how to contribute in translating or posting news and articles on the website, see this our dedicated page.
+To know how to contribute in translating or posting news and articles on the website, see our dedicated page.